 Neonatal jaundice, also known as neonatal hyperbilirubinemia, is a form of jaundice that affects infants in the initial few days or weeks of their life.

-The prevalence of physiological jaundice among newborns is high – about 60% of babies born after a full-term pregnancy suffer from a mild form of it, while 80% of all premature newborns are diagnosed with it.
+The overwhelming prevalence of this condition can be gauged from the fact that about 60% of the babies born after a full-term pregnancy suffer from it, while 80% of all premature newborns are diagnosed with it.